blipson89/Leprechaun/README.md

 ### Integration
 There are a few ways possible you can integrate Leprechaun.

-**NOTE: in all examples below, add the switch /l (lowercase L) before the /c if you are using Rainbow**
+**NOTE: in all examples below, add the switch /r before the /c if you are using Rainbow**

 **Example 1: Pre-Build Event in MSBuild**
 ```xml